Financial Aid Package Letters

-Each college you apply to creates an award letter, or financial aid package, after they get your Free Application for Federal Student Aid (FAFSA) results.
-This award letter includes the types and amount of aid you qualify for.
-Each school's award letter may be different.
+Each college you apply to send a letter outlining the financial aid package, after they get your Free Application for Federal Student Aid (FAFSA) results.
+This letter includes the types and amount of aid you qualify for.
+Each school's package may be different.

 Here's what you need to know:

 - The amounts and types of aid you get will vary between schools.
 Each school bases their financial aid package on their school costs and other criteria.

 - The numbers in each letter are estimated and subject to change, especially if you used estimated numbers when you filled out the FAFSA.

 - Each letter may show a different combination of funds that do not need to be repaid (like scholarships and grants) and money that will need to be paid back at some point (loans).